robin102808/SuperLauncherFETest/README.md

 1. Could have used 1 table for both sections
 2. Could have added seperate components for Token and Wallets for displaying
 3. Could have modularized the script and css files
+4. Could have added some tests
+5. Could have used TailwindCSS

 <br>